SovereignCloudStack/k8s-cluster-api-provider/doc/Maintenance_and_Troubleshooting.md

 and trimmed.
 Backup is saved and then compressed in the control plane `/root` directory.
 You can find it here: `/root/etcd-backup.xz`.
 File system trim is performed by the `fstrim` command that discards unused blocks on a filesystem which could increase write performance on the long run and also release unused storage.
+Cluster admins are not supposed to log in to the cluster nodes (neither control plane nor workers) and thus won't access or use these backup files.
+The local backups on these nodes however can prove useful however in a disaster recovery scenario.

 All mentioned pre-flight checks could be skipped by the optional arguments that force defragmentation despite potential failures.
 Optional arguments are: